 There are many different ways you can increase your intake of beetroot, other than just popping a few slices in a burger.

 Beetroot is able to be used in a juice - with other juiced vegetables and fruit, or on its own.
 It is not recommended that you drink 100% beet juice - this can cause bloating and indigestion.
 It is suggested that you dilute it at least 1:2 with water or other juices.
 To treat anemia and fatigue, you should mix it 1:1 with honey.
 For women who are trying to normalize their periods - beetroot juice and pomegranate or carrot juice in a 1:3 ratio.

 For gastric benefits - adding boiled beets to the diet may be helpful.

-Beet is also available in a powdered form from natural health stores, and on Ebay.
+Beet is also available in a powdered or tablet form from natural health stores, Amazon, and on eBay.

 Things to Do With Beets and Beet Powder

 Who Shouldn't Use Beets?
 Any Side Effects?

 However, don't go out and start guzzling beet juice.
 It is recommended that you start slowly, a teaspoon with other juices, and increase as taste allows.